sushversesai-pixel/DAO-Governance-Platform/docs/architecture.md

 # Conclusion

-The architecture design focuses on building a secure, transparent, and decentralized governance platform while maintaining strong blockchain security and smart contract integrity principles.
+The DAO Governance Platform architecture combines decentralized governance principles with secure smart contract design and blockchain security mechanisms to build a transparent and attack-resistant governance ecosystem.